Diagram showing multiple email addresses (contact@example.com, info@example.com, admin@example.com) redirecting into one catch-all inbox.

 1. Hostinger Email via hPanel

-1. Log in to your Hostinger hPanel.
+Step 1: Log in to your Hostinger hPanel

-3. Click Forwarders in the sidebar.
+Step 3: Click Forwarders in the sidebar

 Note: You must first create a mailbox before setting a catch-all.